Free: Healthy 5-Ingredient Meals EbookGet It Now

 You’ll love this healthy twist on eggs benedict casserole!
 It has all of the traditional flavors (including eggs, Canadian bacon, and hollandaise!), but we’re skipping the English muffins and adding a bit more nutrition into this eggs benedict casserole recipe with a base of roasted cauliflower.

 Need more savory brunch ideas?
-Try a frittata or omelette.
-Or if you need your savory brunch with a sweet side (it’s the best part of brunch in my opinion, you get to have both!), add some chaffles, keto cinnamon rolls, or almond flour blueberry muffins.
+Try pairing this casserole with asparagus casserole, or try a frittata or omelette.
+Or if you need your savory brunch with a sweet side (it’s the best part of brunch in my opinion, you get to have both!), add some chaffles, keto cinnamon rolls, almond flour banana bread, or almond flour blueberry muffins.

 What Is Eggs Benedict Casserole?